If you're looking for a delicious and simple Elderberry Jam recipe with seeds and no pectin added, then you've come to the right place!

 The easiest and probably the quickest way to remove elderberries from the stem is by running a fork through them.
 It takes me about 10 minutes to do this for this quantity of berries.

-However, if there are unripe brighter red or green berries you’ll need to remove these before you run a fork over, it is just easier.
+However, if there are unripe, brighter red or green berries, you'll need to remove these before you run a fork over them; it is just easier.

 🤷🏻♀️ What are elderberries?